CodeJugalbandi/FunctionalProgramming/melodies/sequencing/README.md

                      (split words #"\s")))))
 (println using-nesting)
 ```
-**BRAMHA** But, parens is a code smell in Clojure/Lisp, so let's try and lose a few
-through function composition:
+**BRAMHA** This is hard to understand.
+Deep nesting leads to many parentheses in Clojure: considered a code smell in Clojure.
+Let's try and lose a few parens through function composition:

 ```
 (def using-composition